History of Hungary: Counterrevolution

-In the absence of a strong national police force or regular military forces, a White Terror began in western Hungary by half-regular and half-militarist detachments that spread throughout the country.
+The counter-revolutionary organisations were unsuccessful in overthrowing the Soviet Republic, however after its fall, they took control over the areas of Transdanubia not occupied by Romanians.
+In the absence of a strong national police force or regular military forces, a White Terror began by the hands of these paramilitary detachments.
 Many arrant communists and other leftists were tortured and executed without trial.
-Radical Whites launched pogroms against the Jews, displayed as the cause of all territorial losses of Hungary.
+Radical Whites launched pogroms against the Jews.
 The most notorious commander of the Whites was Pál Prónay.
-The evacuating Romanian army pillaged the country: livestock, machinery and agricultural products were carried to Romania in hundreds of freight cars.
+Over the course of August, Horthy consolidated his position over the paramilitaries, being recognized by the weak government of István Friedrich in Budapest as "Supreme Warlord".